-Each of the three long-range improvement packages would significantly increase 2040 transit ridership compared to the No Build scenario.
-Packages C and D with BART extensions would result in about a 28 percent increase in 2040 West County transit ridership compared to No Build conditions.
-Package E with bus improvements and without a BART extension would result in a 17 percent increase in transit ridership.
+Each of the three long-range improvement packages would significantly increase 2040 total daily transit ridership compared to the No Build scenario.
+Packages C and D with BART extensions would result in about a 28 percent increase in 2040 total daily West County transit ridership compared to No Build conditions.
+Package E with bus improvements and without a BART extension would result in a 17 percent increase in daily transit ridership.

-With this unconstrained demand forecast, the BART extensions are projected to attract 6,000 to 6,400 new BART passengers compared to the 2040 No Build scenario.
+With this unconstrained demand forecast, the BART extensions are projected to attract 6,000 to 6,400 new total daily BART passengers compared to the 2040 No Build scenario.
 The increases could be greater if potential constraints on station parking and system capacity are included in the No Build analysis, reducing the No Build ridership forecast.

-The San Pablo BRT is projected to carry 8,200 to 9,800 daily West County passengers, and the Macdonald BRT would carry about 3,000 daily passengers.
+The San Pablo BRT is projected to carry a total of 8,200 to 9,800 daily West County passengers, and the Macdonald BRT would carry about 3,000 daily passengers.
 Ridership on the 23rd Street BRT would be about 5,300 daily passengers.